nathess91/rails-asset-pipeline/additional-reading.md

 ##### Javascript

-A new Rails 4 application includes a default `app/assets/javascripts/application.js` file containing the following lines:
+A new Rails 4 or 5 application includes a default `app/assets/javascripts/application.js` file containing the following lines:

 ```javascript
 // app/assets/javascripts/application.js